 Students can start with an empty portfolio, or faculty and programs can request a template be created to provide students with an initial structure.
 In Blackboard, students can build their Portfolio with text, documentations, presentations, images, videos, and many other types of files or multimedia.
 The artifacts can be added directly to a portfolio, or converted from a previous assignment submission.
 The latter can even include the grade, rubric, or feedback provided by the faculty, at the student's discretion.
 Learn more about how students create portfolios and add content.

 Portfolios can be shared with NIU Faculty, Staff and Students, or links can be sent to external users, such as when students are seeking employment.
-Faculty can also create Assignments within a course that require students to submit a Blackboard Portfolio instead of a file.
+In the Original Course View, faculty can also create Assignments within a course that require students to submit a Blackboard Portfolio instead of a file.
 Each time a portfolio is shared with other users, a snapshot is created of that portfolio at that point in time.
 This allows students to continue developing their portfolio without worrying that someone will see a version that is still in development.
 Once the student is ready to for someone to view their updated Portfolio, they simply need to share the portfolio again.
 Learn more about how students share portfolios.

 When a student has submitted a portfolio in response to an assignment, the portfolio is viewable in the assignment grading interface.
 Grading feedback, rubric results, and rubric feedback provided in the grading sidebar is separate from portfolio comments.
 This information is stored independently as part of the assignment attempt—not as part of the portfolio or portfolio snapshot itself.
 Portfolio snapshot submissions made through an assignment are not listed in the student's list of shared portfolio snapshots and cannot be rescinded like other sharing events.

 Status: In Research

 There is not a Portfolio option for Assignments in the Ultra Course View, although Blackboard is researching the requirements in this area and future development is expected.